sen2vm/sen2vm-core/README.md

 However, a very slight (neglectable) difference will be observed in geolocation compared to operational processing which uses the full IERS bulletin for its ortho-rectification process.

-Hence an IERS bulletin can be provided in input for user (as optional).
+Hence an IERS bulletin can be provided in input by users (as optional).
 > [!IMPORTANT]
 > **Sen2VM behaviour regarding IERS will then be**:
 > * If an IERS bulletin is provided in input: